Optimal No-regret Learning in Repeated First-price Auctions

-In the ML-IS-UCB policy, we split the entire time horizon $[T]$ into $L$ different levels $\Phi^1(T),\cdots,\Phi^L(T)$ in a sequential manner, with $L = \lceil \log_2 T\rceil$.
-The time points at different levels form a partition of $[T]$, and therefore for each time point $t\in [T]$, the sets $\Phi^{\ell}(t) = \Phi^{\ell}(T)\cap [t]$ also form a partition of the current history $[t]$.
-We will call the collection of others' highest bids $(m_t)_{t\in \Phi^{\ell}(T)}$ with time points belonging to the $\ell$-th level as \emph{level-$\ell$ observations}.
-Heuristically, the level-$\ell$ observations are responsible for the level-$\ell$ estimation of the rewards for each candidate action surviving through this level, as well as a \emph{certificate} stating whether the estimation accuracy for each candidate action is within $2^{-\ell}$ or not.
-Specifically, at each time $t\in [T]$, we associate three objects to every level $\ell$: \begin{enumerate} \item The certificate, or the \emph{width} $w_{i,t}^{\ell}$: The certificate is the first quantity to compute when entering each level, which measures an estimate of the reward estimation accuracy of each candidate action using the observations at the current level.
-Consequently, if $w_{i,t}^{\ell}$ is small for some action $i\in [K]$, then the bidder knows that the level-$\ell$ reward estimate of the action $i$ is expected to be accurate, \emph{even before the bidder knows what are the level-$\ell$ estimates}.
-In other words, the computation of the certificate does not depend on $(m_s)_{s\in \Phi^{\ell}(T)}$.
+Next we describe the algorithm in detail.
+In ML-IS-UCB, we split the entire time horizon $[T]$ into $L$ different levels $\Phi^1(T),\cdots,\Phi^L(T)$ in a sequential manner, with $L = \lceil \log_2 T\rceil$.
+These sets form a partition of $[T]$, and therefore the subsets $\Phi^{\ell}(t) = \Phi^{\ell}(T)\cap [t]$ also form a partition of the current history $[t]$.
+We will call the collection of HOBs $(m_t)_{t\in \Phi^{\ell}(T)}$ as \emph{level-$\ell$ HOBs}.
+Heuristically, the level-$\ell$ HOBs are responsible for the level-$\ell$ estimation of the rewards for each candidate action surviving through this level, as well as a \emph{certificate} stating whether the estimation accuracy for each candidate action is within $2^{-\ell}$ or not.
+Specifically, at each time $t\in [T]$, we associate three objects to every level $\ell$ and every candidate bid $b^i$: \begin{enumerate} \item The certificate, or the \emph{width} $w_{i,t}^{\ell}$: The certificate is the first quantity to compute when entering each level and measures the reward estimation accuracy of the candidate bid $b^i$.
+Consequently, if $w_{i,t}^{\ell}$ is small for some action $i\in [K]$, then the level-$\ell$ reward estimate of the action $i$ is expected to be accurate, \emph{even before the bidder knows what the level-$\ell$ estimates are}.
+In particular, the computation of the certificate does not depend on $(m_s)_{s\in \Phi^{\ell}(T)}$.